cecelot/site/src/pages/p/first-steps-with-racket.md

 ---
 layout: ../../layouts/Post.astro
-title: "A Headstart on Racket: Part 1"
+title: "Learning Racket: Part 1"
 pubDate: "2024-06-04"
 description: "Introducing myself to Racket to be ahead when I start CS 1102 in the fall."
 author: "Alaina Newmark"